laurencedawson/sync-for-reddit/changelog/development.md

 -

 ## New
-- Added a top secret new hidden panel
+- Added a top secret new hidden panel...

 ## Changes
 - Added additional text when sharing images with titles directly